CouncilOfTsukuyomi/Atomos/README.md

 ## Known Issues

 - **TexTools Conversion**: Occasional TexTools conversion failures may occur (program continues to function)
+- **Linux Version**: This is not working - is being looked into when time allows

 ## Error Reporting (Sentry)